ZitySpace/react-annotate/README.md

 For each label, it can be in different `RenderMode`: _hidden_, _preview_, _drawing_, _selected_.
 All labels of an image are initially rendered with _preview_ mode.
 When adding/drawing a new label, all existed labels are in _hidden_ mode, and the label on drawing is in _drawing_ mode.
 Labels can be selected/filtered by clicking on the canvas objects, or clicking on the category and ids.
 Nonselected labels will be in _hidden_ mode, while selected labels will be in _selected_ mode, or _preview_ mode depending on how many labels are selected.

 A `ListenerGroup` is a set of event listeners that will get registered on the canvas, it dictates what interactions you can have with the canvas and labels.
 As an example, when adding/drawing a new `BoxLabel`, then `box:draw` listener group will be registered for the canvas, when editing a `LineLabel`, then `line:edit` listener group will be registered, when mouse is not over any label, then the canvas transists to `default` listener group.
-Each label type typically has `:draw` and `:edit` listener groups, for some label types that involve more complicated interactions, you may need to implement extra listener groups such as `:edit:advanced` for `PolylineLabel` and `MaskLabel`.
+Each label type typically has `:draw` and `:edit` listener groups, for some label types that involve more complicated interactions, you may need to implement extra listener groups such as `:draw:advanced` for `PolylineLabel` and `MaskLabel`.

 This [demo](https://react-annotate-demo-1qva3ugji-zityspace.vercel.app/) shows the current `ListenerGroup` and each label's `RenderMode`.